Smart Lock Audio Recognition

 These are the steps to annotate your data:

-• On the top left corner of the DCL, click on the Project Explorer and open the capture file you want to annotate
+• On the top left corner of the Data Studio, click on the Project Explorer and open the capture file you want to annotate

 • You can listen to the capture file using the play button in the Media Player